BruhBruhDev/BruhBruhDev/README.md

 </div>

-### <div align="center">I go by the nick BruhBruh, I am a hobby developer and hobby mathematician</div>
+### <div align="center">I go by the nick BruhBruh, I am a hobby developer and I like math</div>

-- 🔭 I’m currently working on some private projects.
-Admittedly I promised occasionally updating [FTreeViewer](https://github.com/BruhBruhDev/FTreeViewer) and [TMP](https://github.com/BruhBrubDev/TMP).
-If I have an idea for a feature I will update them.
-Or if someone shows interest I will be glad to implement!
+- 🔭 I’m occasionally continueing to working on some private projects.
+Admittedly I promised updating [FTreeViewer](https://github.com/BruhBruhDev/FTreeViewer) and [TMP](https://github.com/BruhBrubDev/TMP).
+If someone shows interest in them I will be glad to implement more features and continue developing!

-- ❓ Ask me about anything related to Math, Philosophy, Graphics, Pathfinding, I am happy to discuss

-- ⚡ Tabs.
-Tabs the only rational choice!

 <br/>